-Next, we examine more closely those firms whose PAYE taxable incomes for the top group employees drop the most (more than 10 per cent) around the reform; this corresponds to around 100 firms.
+Next, we examine whether income shifting could be driving the results in Table 10, where a significant reduction in incomes reported by firms not handled by the LTO or the MTO was detected.
+We study more closely those firms whose PAYE taxable incomes for the top group employees drop the most (more than 10 per cent) around the reform; this corresponds to around 100 firms.
 For that purpose, we first identify these firms in the PAYE balanced firm panel.
 Second, we merge additional information on these firms from the corporate income tax (CIT) returns records.